AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/configure-approval-milestone-processes/create-milestone-path.md

 product-area: system-administration;projects
 navigation-topic: configure-approval-and-milestone-processes
 title: Create a milestone path
-description: (NOTE: DON'T DELETE, DRAFT OR HIDE THIS ARTICLE.
-IT IS LINKED TO THE PRODUCT, THROUGH THE CONTEXT SENSITIVE HELP LINKS.)
+description: "(NOTE: DON'T DELETE, DRAFT OR HIDE THIS ARTICLE.
+IT IS LINKED TO THE PRODUCT, THROUGH THE CONTEXT SENSITIVE HELP LINKS.)"
 ---

 # Create a milestone path